KonDob/PokeData-Challenge/README.md

 3) Task 3: Data Loading
     I implement loading data into the table as the step of pipeline in data_transformation.py file.
+   To get result run 'python data_extracting_new.py' in console.
    For that I created separate file db_operations.py for better code design.
 And decided to create a DB there.

+3) Task 4: Extra Feature - Advanced Data Processing
+    To see the average and max BMI run command 'python db_operations.py'

 ## Ideas to improve